 In these terms and conditions, the term “Contractor” means MODA Contracting Ltd. The term “Customer” means any person, firm, company or organisation and the staff or agents of any such company or organisation who has given an instruction to the Contractor to carry out the Contract.
 The term “Contract” means the agreement between the Contractor and the Customer under which the work will be carried out.
 The term “Site” means the premises where the work is to be carried out.
 The term “Final Account” means the amount payable to the Contractor by the Customer on completion of the works (plus VAT at the current rate).
 The term “Normal Working Hours” means 8am to 5pm, weekdays excluding bank and public holidays.

-a) Unless otherwise agreed by us in writing, the following Terms and Conditions shall apply to all orders placed with us.
+a) Unless otherwise agreed by us in writing, the following Terms and Conditions shall apply to all orders/instructions placed with us.
 Any stipulations or conditions in a Customer’s order that would conflict with quality, or negotiate any of these Terms and Conditions shall be inapplicable to any order placed with us unless expressly agreed by us in writing.

 b) The Contractor shall provide all labour, materials and equipment necessary for the proper execution of the work.
 However, when main electricity or water supply is required, it is expected that reasonable use of the site services will be allowed at no cost to the Contractor, including the provision of adequate shelter and protection, sanitary convenience or mess room facilities cannot be made available by the Customer, he shall notify the Contractor accordingly, and the Contractor may amend the price stated in the Contract to take account of the cost of providing such facilities himself.